stigrj/mrchem/doc/users/user_ref.rst

         **Predicates**
           - ``value.lower() in ['exponential']``

-   :D_H_screening: Parameters for the debye-huckel screening factor
+   :DHScreening: Parameters for the debye-huckel screening factor

       :red:`Keywords`
        :kappa_out: Value of the debye-Huckel screening factor outside of a designated radius.
 This value represents the electrolyte strength in the solvent.